raphaelsty/neural-tree/README.md

 ## Contributing

-Contributions to Neural-Tree are welcome.
-This tool aims to tackle tree visualization, modeling node topics, and using the tree to speed up LLM search.
-We are also looking to improve clustering of ColBERT embeddings while performing hierarchical clustering which is now handled by TfIdf.
-The optimization clustering is also a good place to contribute in order to provide an end-to-end ColBERT cluster optimization without TfIdf.
+We welcome contributions to Neural-Tree, a tool designed to enhance tree visualization, model node topics, and leverage the tree structure to expedite Large Language Model (LLM) searches.
+Our focus includes refining the clustering of ColBERT embeddings through hierarchical clustering, which is currently facilitated by TfIdf.
+Additionally, there's an opportunity to contribute towards optimizing clustering, aiming to achieve comprehensive ColBERT cluster optimization independently of TfIdf.

 ## License